megaluck/documentation/docs/introduction/04-Latus-Consensus.rst

 A limited amount of mainchain block data is added to sidechain blocks, in such a way that all the mainchain transactions that refer to a particular sidechain are included in that sidechain, that a reference to each mainchain block is present in all sidechains, and that enough information is published in a sidechain such that any sidechain node is able to validate the mainchain block references without the need for a direct connection to the mainchain itself.
 Please note, the forger will need its own direct connection to mainchain nodes, to have a source of mainchain blocks data.
 The connection between the mainchain and sidechain nodes is established via a websocket interface provided by the mainchain node.

 The Latus consensus, including mainchain block synchronization, forging logic and functionality, is implemented out-of-the-box by the core SDK, and developers do not need to make any changes to this.
-The forging process can be fully managed through the API interface provided by the SDK (see the next topic).
+The forging process can be fully managed through the API interface provided by the SDK, see
+(`“the api reference” <reference/01-scnode-api-spec.html#sidechain-block-operations>`_) .

 Default Latus consensus parameters
 ==================================